andreeaiana/german-news/README.md

 --drop_articles_with_forbidden_patterns     Indicate whether to drop articles containing a predefined regular expression from the dataset (default: True)
 ```

-## Data
-A sample of the raw and processed news corpus constructed for the topic *refugees and migration* is available in `data/dataset` folder.
-Due to copyright policies, this sample does not contain the abstract and body of the articles.

-A full version of the news corpus is available [upon request](mailto:andreea.iana@uni-mannheim.de).

 ## Requirements
 This code is implemented in Python 3.
 The requirements can be installed from `requirements.txt`.
 ```python